 The new Corum Admiral’s Cup Seafender 46 Chrono Dive (ref.
-753.451.04-0371 AN22) automatic diving watch offers a COSC-certified chronometer movement in a signature dodecagonal rugged case good for depths down to 300 meters.
+753.451.04-0371 AN22) offers a COSC-certified chronometer movement in a signature dodecagonal rugged case good for depths down to 300 meters.
 Although using such an expensive watch for routine diving probably wouldn’t be a very good idea, it still looks like a great accessory for a person interested in something deliberately ‘masculine.’

 The case in question is made of grade 5 titanium, which is known for the combination of lightness, strength, and ability to resist scratches (of course, only to a certain degree.)
 The featherweight metal is commonly used in military aircraft, internal combustion engines, turbines and other areas where good strength to weight ratio is of utmost importance.